 **A note on shoe finishing: A lot of clogs come in a “patent” finish.
 I find that tears away pretty easily and doesn’t wear as well as I’d hoped.
 I like the look, but I steer clear of it anymore.
 A gift that lasts is a thoughtful gift. 🙂

 **Before you buy — make sure that you check what they are able to wear, and if they have to wear special patches (we did).
 Hence, I only had 2 pairs because the patches were pretty pricey as well as the scrubs.
 BUT, that being said, these are probably the most popular kind.

 Supplies for Nursing Students:

 The #1 tool a nurse always has around her neck is a stethoscope, so it’s an ideal gift.
-I have used a Litman stethoscope my entire career.
-It’s held up well and I think they do a good job, and are high quality.
+I have used a Littmann stethoscope my entire career.
+My littmann stethoscope has held up well and I think they do a good job, and are high quality.
 They’re used for checking heart rate, lungs and even reflexes!
 A stethascope is one of those essential tools for a nurse.
 Also a great gift for a new nurse (if they don’t already have a good one).
 Don’t forget a stethoscope ID tag, it’s a great way to keep the doctors from stealing it (“inadvertantly”).

 Good nurses (aka, not me anymore) carry around a hemostat and scissors.
 They are incredibly helpful to have on your person, both would be practical gifts.
 I used to carry them until a doctor stole them one day.
 Yup, I’m still mad.
 I like that the ones I linked to aren’t going to get sent to sterile processing with the other stainless steel — they’ll remember they are yours. 🙂 A very useful gift.

 While I don’t wear one of these, you can guess that it comes in handy (and I see most ICU and ER nurses have them on).
 It’s not like you can a haul a tote bag into each of your patient’s rooms.